modio/modio-docs/public/en-us/platforms/playstation.md

 ## Networking & Storage

 Storage space available for UGC will be limited, and allocation for space dedicated to UGC will require approval from Sony Interactive Entertainment, who will require you to manage a strict data budget.
 All games that implement mod.io services will require space for storing cached and downloaded data, as well as space for storing user-specific data.

+## More Information

+Head to our [console SDKs](/platforms/console-sdks/) page, for detailed information about using mod.io on the PlayStation, and access to the relevant console module SDK.
+Be aware that accessing this information requires completion of the appropiate NDA.